Close

 7. Collect Your Decision

 Retrieve your passport with visa approval or receive rejection notification.
-Appeals must be submitted within 30 days of adverse decisions through proper legal channels.
+You have the right to appeal within 30 days of receipt of a refusal.
+Appeals must be submitted through proper legal channels as outlined by the State Secretariat for Migration.